mjameer/NasToAdls/README.md

 # Nas Storage To Adls

-# Execute the following Steps on LINUX servers:
+Execute the following Steps on LINUX servers to migrate Linux data or NAS data into Azure:

 This document outlines the steps to be executed on Linux servers for NAS to ADLS migration.